collective/collective.prometheus/README.rst

 Prometheus Plone Integration
 ============================

-This package publishes Plone statistics in a format that can be consumed by Prometheus.
+This package publishes Plone statistics in a format that can be consumed by Prometheus_.

 It was largely based on ``munin.zope``.
 See https://pypi.org/project/munin.zope/